Rêve (singer)

-Briannah Donolo, known professionally as Rêve, is a Canadian singer and songwriter, signed with 31 East / Universal Music Canada.
-Her single "Ctrl + Alt + Del" was certified gold in Canada on February 15, 2022.
+Briannah Charlie Donolo, known professionally as Rêve, is a Canadian singer and songwriter, signed with 31 East / Universal Music Canada.
+Her single "Ctrl + Alt + Del" was certified gold in Canada on 15 February 2022.

 Early life

 Donolo grew up in Montreal and has enjoyed music since a young age.
 When she was three years old, she tried matching the notes from a real piano on her Fisher-Price toy piano.
 Her father is Italian.

-She first gained attention for singing both the American and Canadian national anthems before a Boston Bruins-Montreal Canadiens hockey game on November 13, 2014.
-Her performance caused a "buzz" on social media, mostly due to her good looks and giving the American anthem a pop sound.
+She first gained attention for singing both the American and Canadian national anthems before a Boston Bruins-Montreal Canadiens hockey game on 13 November 2014.
+Her performance caused a "buzz" on social media, as it gave the American anthem a "pop sound".
 She was contacted by TMZ after the video of her performance earned 100,000 views on YouTube.

 She later sang both national anthems at a Toronto Blue Jays exhibition baseball game at Montreal Olympic Stadium in 2016, causing a similar buzz in the media.

 Donolo later moved to Toronto to try and gain a foothold in the music industry.
 She speaks both English and French.

 Career

 Signed with 31 East / Universal Music Canada, Rêve first gained a following performing on mashups with original lyrics on TikTok.
 In July 2021, her major-label debut single, "Still Dancing", was released on Astralwerks.
 She wrote it with Sara Diamond and Banx & Ranx.
 Her second single "Skin 2 Skin" was released in August 2021.
 It uses a sample from the band Chicago that is also featured in the 1995 dance song "The Bomb!
 (These Sounds Fall into My Mind)" by The Bucketheads.

-Her single "Ctrl + Alt + Del" was released on September 19, 2021, and was produced by Banx & Ranx, who also co-wrote the song with her.
+Her single "Ctrl + Alt + Del" was released on 19 September 2021, and was produced by Banx & Ranx, who also co-wrote the song with her.
 "Ctrl + Alt + Del" charted on the Canadian Hot 100 for 29 weeks, peaking at number 38.
 It is also featured in the video game FIFA 22, and was later certified platinum in Canada.
-She hopes to release a full-length album in 2023.
-Her single "Layover" was released on February 25, 2022.

-She received a Juno Award nomination for Breakthrough Artist of the Year at the Juno Awards of 2023.